TommyEsteban/Sapphire/README.md

 # Sapphire
 Software Package for Sapphire Explorer Vehicle

-This is an arduino project to implement a basic autonomous vehicle, please check the <a haref="https://github.com/TommyEsteban/Sapphire/blob/master/documentation.pdf">documentation</a>
+This is an arduino project to implement a basic autonomous vehicle, please check the [documentation](documentation.pdf)